- Home

 Pritzker School of Law

-Students in part-time programs may be offered loans to cover tuition, fees and book expenses only but may request funding for living expenses on an individual basis if they are enrolled at least half-time (4.00 credits per semester).
+Students may be offered loans to cover tuition, fees and book expenses only but may request funding for living expenses on an individual basis if enrolled at least half-time (4.00 credits in Fall and Spring and 2 credits in Summer).

 Cost of attendance